 You can't see the difference, but it will be significant for our environment.
 While our products will remain of the usual highest quality, with the switch to low CO2 production our emissions will be significantly reduced.
 We have a clear target in at least 95% less CO2 emissions in steel production.

-With SALCOS, we have deliberately opted for a so-called "Carbon Direct Avoidance (CDA)" strategy that avoids the generation of CO2.
-With this project, we are taking a pioneering position in the industry.
-The associated challenges are extensive and the hurdles primarily economic in nature.
-The cost of natural gas, hydrogen and renewable energy is significantly higher than that of the coal used today, and so we are dependent on an appropriate political framework to remain competitive.
+With SALCOS®, we have deliberately opted for a so-called "Carbon Direct Avoidance (CDA)" strategy, which avoids the generation of CO2.
+This project puts us in a pioneering position in the industry.
+The challenges that arise in the production of climate-neutral steel are extensive and the hurdles are primarily of an economic nature.
+The costs of natural gas, hydrogen and renewable energy are significantly higher than those of the coal used today, so we are reliant on an appropriate political framework in order to ensure the production of green steel and remain competitive.

 International